 Typical SED data might include:

-+ Targets - Individual, ranges, or groups of user-agent identifiers - Target aggregation entities (e.g. service areas) and
++ Targets - Individual, ranges, or groups of user-agent identifiers - Target aggregation entities (e.g. service areas) and target-to-aggregate associations

 + Treatment Profiles - Priority - Location

 Potential SED Data types not in scope will be session rating or other billing or pricing information between SSP's

 The working group will draw upon expert advice and on-going consultation from the ENUM and SPEERMINT working groups, and also the XML Directorate.
 The working group will consider the reuse of elements of RFC 4114.

 The final work product(s) from this working group will utilize and be based on XML documents and XML document exchanges.